bjornkihlberg/chezscheme-socket/README.md

 ; Note: send takes a bytevector while send-string takes a string.
 (send-string client "Hello, client!\n")

-; Check if there is incoming information
+; Check if there is incoming information.
-(receiving? client) ; Returns #t means receive will return immediately
+(receiving? client) ; returns #t means receive will return immediately

+; Check how many bytes have been received.
+(bytes-received client)

 ; Receive data on a socket.
 ; Note: